-In the past three years, africon has conducted extensive market research projects on the automotive industry in sub-Saharan Africa.
-In 2017, the market for automotive filtration in Kenya and Tanzania was analysed in detail.
+In 2017, we analysed the market for automotive filtration in Kenya and Tanzania in detail.
 During the project, 60 senior level industry players from authorities, key automobile traders and leading parts distributors, more than 300 consumers, around 70 workshops and 100 parts traders in Kenya and Tanzania were interviewed.

 In terms of vehicles in operation (VIO), Kenya and Tanzania belong to the countries with the highest stock of VIO in sub-Saharan Africa (SSA).
 Through a fast-growing local assembly industry, Kenya promises to stay the local automotive hub in East Africa.
 This also reflects in a growing local spare parts industry ranging from automotive batteries to tires.
 Also the automotive market in Tanzania, with a first local assembly line for agricultural vehicles in place and various spare parts manufacturers operating successfully, promises to continue growing in the next years.